Link Prediction using Embedded Knowledge Graphs: Conclusion

 \section{Conclusion}

-In this paper, we propose Implicit ReasoNets (\generalmodelname/) that learns to traverse knowledge graph in vector space by the design of global memory and controller.
-Without using auxiliary information, the global memory stores large-scale structured relationships of knowledge graph implicitly, and the controller updates its representations in relation paths and adaptively changes relation path length depending on the complexity of the input.
-We demonstrate and analyze the multi-step inference capability of \generalmodelname/ in the knowledge base completion tasks.
-Our model, without using any auxiliary knowledge base information, achieves state-of-the-art results on the WN18, FB15k, and FB15k-237 benchmarks.
+In this paper, we propose Embedded Knowledge Graph Networks (\generalmodelname/) that learn to build and query an embedded knowledge graph.
+Without using auxiliary information, the embedded knowledge graph learns to store large-scale structured relationships from the training knowledge graph in a compact way, optimized for the training task, while the controller jointly learns to update its representations, generate lookup sequences, and decide when to stop and output the prediction.
+We demonstrate and analyze the \modelname/ inference process in KBC tasks.
+Our model, without using any auxiliary knowledge base information, achieves new state-of-the-art results on the WN18, FB15k, and FB15k-237 benchmarks.
+In future work, we aim to further develop \generalmodelname/ for downstream applications such as knowledge base question answering.

-For future work, we aim to further extend \generalmodelname/ in two ways.
-First, inspired from~\citet{ribeiro2016should}, we would like to develop techniques to exploit ways to generate human understandable reasoning interpretation from the global memory.
-Second, we plan to apply \generalmodelname/ to infer the relationships in unstructured data such as natural language.
-For example, given a natural language query such as ``are rabbits animals?'', the model can infer a natural language answer implicitly in the global memory without performing inference directly on top of huge amounts of observed sentences such as ``all mammals are animals'' and ``rabbits are animals''.
-We believe that the ability to perform inference implicitly is crucial for modeling large-scale structured relationships.